 Movin' On Up: We became a Bronze-level Ride Center with IMBA!
-Bullwinkle was built around this time, offering visitors a longer route through the land west of the Lodge as they descend the hillside.
+Bullwinkle was built around this time, offering visitors a longer route through the forests near Garden Brook as they descend the hillside.

 The year we threw down our shovels and finally bought our first mini-excavator!
 The trail miles would begin adding up quickly with the addition of The Flow and On The Edge.
 Around this time we invested $10,000 into an endowment fund at the Keweenaw Community Foundation to generate long-term benefits for the organization.
-CHTC also joined the IMBA Chapter program and launched a 9-hole disc golf course at the Keweenaw Mountain Lodge.
+CHTC also joined the IMBA Chapter program.

 The International Mountain Bicycling Association (IMBA) recognized Copper Harbor Trails as one of their premier Epic Rides.
 The corresponding bump in notoriety for excellence was swift.
 We followed this up by launching our donor program with local businesses that were seeing the benefits of increased ridership in the Keweenaw.